Why Do Media Outlets Support Government Grants To Anti-Abortion Radicals? (Trigger Warning: Gory Anti-Abortion Propaganda)

 That’s why I’m disappointed to see the media pile-on against the Trudeau government’s move to block job grants to anti-choice organizations.
 Not sure CBC, the National Post and the Globe & Mail‘s writers have thought their opinions through.

-(CBC’s columnist once wrote this drivel¹ so I’m not sure why CBC would let her near the topic.)
+(CBC’s columnist once wrote this drivel¹ so I’m not sure why CBC would even let her near the topic.)

 Want to read about the government’s job grants controversy?
 Read my editorial.
 It’s better.